-Like other ancient peoples the Sumerians were polytheists (they worshipped many gods).
-Among them were Ultut the sun god, Nanna the moon god, Enki the god of water, Enlil god of the air and Ianna goddess of love.
+Like other ancient peoples the Sumerians were polytheists (they worshiped many gods).
+Among them were Ultut the sun god, Nanna the moon god, Enki the god of water, Enlil god of the air, and Ianna goddess of love.

 In Sumer each city had a 'patron' god and his temple was erected on a step pyramid called a ziggurat.
 The temples were very wealthy.
 They employed many craftsmen and they also controlled large estates.

 When rich Sumerians died they were buried with goods to use in the next life.
-These included weapons, jewellery, gold vessels and musical instruments.
+These included weapons, jewelry, gold vessels and musical instruments.

 However rainfall was unreliable in Sumer so the Sumerians dug irrigation canals to bring water to their crops.

 The Sumerians fought with chariots pulled by donkeys.
 They also used bows and arrows.
-They also fought with spears, axes and clubs.
-Although they did not wear armour soldiers did wear leather jackets studded with bronze, which gave them some protection and they wore copper helmets and carried rectangular shields.
+They also fought with spears, axes, and clubs.
+Although they did not wear armor soldiers did wear leather jackets studded with bronze, which gave them some protection and they wore copper helmets and carried rectangular shields.

 Finally Hammurabi king of Babylon (1792-1750 BC) conquered the rest of Mesopotamia and created yet another empire.